dashpay/platform/packages/dashmate/README.md

 #### Default group

-The [setup](#set-up-node) command set corresponding group as default.
-To output the current default group or set another one as default use `group:default` command.
+The [setup](#set-up-node) command sets the corresponding group as default.
+To output the current default group or set another one as default use the `group:default` command.

 ```
 USAGE